Wedding Wars (TV series)

-Wedding Wars was a short-lived reality television show the ran on VH1 in which engaged couples compete to win their ultimate wedding.
+Wedding Wars is a reality television show the ran on VH1 in which engaged couples compete to win their ultimate wedding.
 The grand prize is a $100,000 wedding and a $25,000 nest egg.
 The contestants live in a similar conditions as CBS' Survivor.
 There is a gift challenge, in which couples compete in competitions and the winner wins a prize for their wedding, such as bouquets, tuxedos, and wedding dresses.
 There is also a security challenge, in which couples compete in competitions and the winner is safe from elimination.
 The winner of the security challenge receives a cake-topper (a mock-up model of the couple).
 The couples then go to Couple's Chapel, a ceremony where couples vote off other couples, and the couple with the most votes is eliminated.
-The show is hosted by Michele Merkin.
+The show was hosted by Michele Merkin.